-A Muskrat is a semi-aquatic rodent native to North America.
+A muskrat is a semi-aquatic rodent native to North America.
 Standing at one to two feet long, it has a stocky body with a round head.
-Its long, scaled, black tail measures at 7 to 12 inches and is flat; working like a rudder to help the Muskrat swim.
+Its long, scaled, black tail measures at 7 to 12 inches and is flat, working as a rudder to help the muskrat swim.
 They often cause problems for people with ponds on their property because they build their nests into the banks of ponds.
-As a result, this causes problems with erosion over time.
+As a result, this causes issues with erosion over time.

-If your pond has a fountain or water system installed, they tend to chew the wires of these systems which is time consuming and costly to constantly replace or repair.
-They have can and will chew through the exhausts of boats which can cause them to sink.
+If your pond has a fountain or water system installed, they tend to chew the wires of these systems, which is time-consuming and costly to replace or repair continually.
+They have can and will chew through the exhausts of boats, which can cause them to sink.
 Muskrats live in groups with the male, female, and their young.

-They’re extremely territorial and most fights between groups will end in death.
-It is most effective to trap Muskrats out of ponds.
-There is no way of completely stopping them from infesting the banks of your pond, above all it’s best to be put on a maintenance program to ensure they are gone.
+They’re extremely territorial, and most fights between groups will end in death.
+It is most useful to trap muskrats out of ponds.
+There is no way of completely stopping them from infesting the banks of your pond; moreover, it’s best to be put on a maintenance program to ensure they are gone.

-There is a three step process to effectively remove them from your property.
+There is a three-step process to remove them from your property effectively.